How do mortgages work in the UK?

 What is a mortgage?

-Basically it’s a whopping great loan to buy a property.
-Like any other type of loan, you’ll pay interest on your monthly payments.
+Basically it’s a whopping great loan from a bank or building society to buy a property.
+They can last anywhere from 10 years to 35 or more.
+25 years used to be the norm but nowadays many first time buyers are being forced to go for 30 or 35 years because property is so expensive.
+Like any other type of loan, you’ll pay interest on your monthly repayments.
 It sounds simple but there’s a huge range of different types of mortgage out there as well as different methods of paying it back, so it can be confusing.

 How much can I borrow?

-Most mortgages lenders require at least a 10% deposit.
-Then the amount you can borrow is usually calculated at three and a half times your gross monthly salary (before tax) – you can work out roughly how much you can borrow using a mortgage calculator.
-Some lenders, however, base their calculation on affordability, so it’s always best to ask.
+Most mortgage lenders require at least a 5% deposit.
+Then the amount you can borrow is usually calculated at around four and half times your gross monthly salary (before tax) – you can work out roughly how much you can borrow by multiplying your income by four and a half or using an online mortgage calculator.
+Some lenders, however, base their calculations on your incoming and outgoing costs each month (which they refer to as affordability), so it’s always best to ask.

-If you’re self-employed, the amount you can borrow is based on your income after tax (net income).
+Mortgages for self employed people work slightly differently.
+If you’re self-employed, the amount you can borrow is based on your income after tax (known as your net income).
 You’ll typically need at least three years’ worth of accounts and may be restricted to certain lenders.
+A mortgage broker can be really helpful for self employed people looking for the best deal.

 How do I repay my mortgage?

-As your loan is made up of the amount you want to borrow (the capital) plus interest one of the most important things to consider is how you pay this back.
+As your loan is made up of the amount you want to borrow (known as the capital) plus interest, one of the most important things to consider is how you pay this back.
 You have two options:

 • Repayment mortgages: Each month you pay off a little of the capital, as well as interest on the loan.
 At the end of the term the mortgage is cleared.
 It’s the easiest to understand and least risky mortgage type.